Five-year Goals and Associated Interim Benchmarks

 By 2021-22, UNCA will produce 370 critical workforce credentials, an increase of 22.5% (68 additional critical workforce credentials over a base of 302).

-UNC Asheville continues to track toward this goal, with an emphasis on the number of credentials it awards in the health sciences, STEM disciplines, and K-12 teacher education programs over the next five years.
-In recent years, nearly 40 percent of all credentials awarded by the university have been in these fields, and the most recent rate was 41.1%; these areas also account for 40 percent of all declared majors at present.
+From UNC Asheville: UNC Asheville continues to track toward this goal, with an emphasis on the number of credentials it awards in the health sciences, STEM disciplines, and K-12 teacher education programs over the next five years.
+In each of the last three years, nearly 40 percent of all students who graduated from the university received a credential in these fields.

-In addition, the forthcoming joint Master of Public Health (MPH) degree program between UNC Asheville, UNC Gillings School of Global Public Health, and the Mountain Area Health Education Center (MAHEC) will specifically focus on preparing students for careers in the health sciences sector with an emphasis on health disparities and rural public health to meet the regional and statewide critical needs in these areas.
+In addition, the new UNC Asheville-UNC Gillings Master of Public Health (MPH) Program with the Mountain Area Health Education Center (MAHEC) specifically focuses on preparing students for careers in the health sciences sector with an emphasis on health disparities and rural public health to meet the regional and statewide critical needs in these areas.

 By fall 2021, UNCA will enroll 1,328 low-income students, a 6.8% increase over 2015 levels (85 additional low-income students over a base of 1,243).

-Low-income enrollments remain relatively stable with the intentional shift toward two consecutive years of smaller, more selective incoming cohorts.
-Within these cohorts the proportion of low-income students remains within a percentage point (32.8% compared to 32.5%), though when compared to the base larger enrollment numbers it indicates an overall decrease.
+From UNC Asheville: Low-income enrollments remain relatively stable with the intentional shift toward two consecutive years of smaller, more selective incoming cohorts.
+While the total number of low-income students enrolled decreased, the proportion of low-income students in the cohort is stable (32.8% compared to 32.5%).

 By 2021-22, UNCA will produce 406 low-income graduates, an increase of 15.0% (53 additional low-income completions over a base of 353).

-Enrollment of low-income students remained essentially constant from 2017 to 2018.
+From UNC Asheville: Enrollment of low-income students remained essentially constant from 2017 to 2018.
 However, the proportion of these students within the entire student body increased.
 UNC System-funded programs to support this goal provide tuition-free summer classes in UNC Asheville’s core curriculum to get students back on track to graduation.
 An inaugural program in 2017 enabled 19 students, from a cohort of 23, to graduate on time in 2018.
 This pilot program was formally adopted in 2018-19 as First to Finish.
 The 2019-20 summer program aims to help 100 students a year accelerate their path to graduation.
 These programs support students at any point toward degree completion, with the results often demonstrated one or two years later.
+Additional summer bridge programming is underway to specifically support first-year students in the lead up to their first semester.

 Five-year Graduation Rates